Neurojedi/Covid-Data-Analysis/datasets/README.md

 The dataset used in this analysis is provided by Johns Hopkins University.
+You can access the data here: (https://github.com/CSSEGISandData/COVID-19)

-I used the MATLAB script (DataProcessing.mlx) to create the CSV files in this folder.
+After loading the data, I used the MATLAB script (DataProcessing.mlx) to create the CSV files in this folder.